david419kr/codex-openai-adapter/README.md

 - use `think` on Ollama-compatible routes

 If your client does not support those parameters, you can select the reasoning level directly by putting a suffix on the model name.

-For example, when using Cline in Ollama mode, `think` is not available, so you can control the reasoning level by selecting a model name such as `gpt-5.4-high` directly.

 Examples: